jesuspresedo/AFsurvivalanalysis/README.md

 * Survival Analysis

-You can run the code to train the model by typing on the train directory
+You can run the code to train the model by typing the following command on the train directory
 ```
 python3 train_model.py